Our City, Our Spaces: Tour and Panel Discussion

-Join us on January 30, 2018 for a tour of some of Wilfrid Laurier University’s Brantford campus buildings.
-Explore a former public library, bank and hotel, all repurposed to serve as campus buildings.
-The tour will be followed by a panel discussion with four community leaders on how Ontario’s mid-sized cities are transforming underutilized public spaces.
+The tour will be followed by a panel discussion with four community leaders on how some of Ontario’s mid-sized cities are transforming underutilized public spaces.
 We will follow up these talks with a question period to engage with speakers directly.

 This event complements a report, Our City, Our Spaces (PDF, 7.2MB), which explores the adaptive reuse of four spaces in Hamilton, Peterborough, Kitchener and Brantford.

 The tour will begin at 6pm and the panel discussion will begin at 7pm.
 This event is free and open to the public.
 All are welcome.
 Please register in advance to attend the tour, the panel, or both.